 Oct 2016 > ESICM presentation in Milan

-2016 Q3 > Proof of Concept clinical trial ethical approval
+2016 Q3 > Proof of Concept clinical trial approved by regulatory and ethics

 Request for executive summary